vladriabyi/SelfAssessment/Skills/NodeJS.md

   - Native test runner
   - Logging
   - Application configuring
-  - Testing
+  - Testing 🖐️ used
   - CI/CD
-  - Readable
+  - Readable 🖐️ used
-  - Writable
+  - Writable 🖐️ used
-  - Transform
+  - Transform 🖐️ used
   - back pressure
   - Buffer
-  - Console
+  - Console 🖐️ used
   - Inspector
   - Reliability
   - Quality